lalithadsuresh/LalithsPersonalWebsite/README.md

 # Lalith Suresh's Personal Website

-Welcome to the repository for my personal website.
-This website showcases my portfolio, skills, projects, and more about my professional journey.
+Welcome to the repository for my personal website!!.
 You can visit the live website [here](https://lalithadsuresh.github.io/LalithsPersonalWebsite/).

 ## Features